bilalmkhan/bilalmkhan.github.io/_posts/2021-04-14-toronto-bike-share-covid-bigquery-datastudio.md

 **First, there were half a million more bike-share trips in 2020 compared to 2019 which is a 10 percent increase.
 Nearly all of the increase in bike-share trips came from Casual Members who are short-term, recreational users of the service.**

 While the number of bike-share trips for Annual Members remained unchanged, the number of trips by short-term users almost doubled from 580K in 2019 to 1 million in 2020.
-This increase in demand for short-term, recreational use of BikeShareTO was probably driven by people using cycling to exercise and get some fresh air during the lockdown and helped by Toronto's [ActiveTO](https://www.toronto.ca/home/covid-19/covid-19-protect-yourself-others/covid-19-reduce-virus-spread/covid-19-activeto/) initiative
+This increase in demand for short-term, recreational use of BikeShareTO was probably driven by people using cycling to exercise and get some fresh air during the lockdown, and helped by Toronto's [ActiveTO](https://www.toronto.ca/home/covid-19/covid-19-protect-yourself-others/covid-19-reduce-virus-spread/covid-19-activeto/) initiative.

 <iframe width="600" height="450" src="https://datastudio.google.com/embed/reporting/ddceadbc-02e2-49a9-9766-fbf96b84c615/page/XkoCC" frameborder="0" style="border:0" allowfullscreen></iframe>

 **Second, the number of people using BikeshareTO for commuting to work dropped significantly in 2020.**

 We can infer this from two data points: One, there is a drastic fall in bikeshare trips during the 8 AM morning rush hour among Annual Members as well as a smaller fall in the number of trips during the evening 5 PM rush hour.
-The fall of ridership during the evening rush hour is less drastic because, as the graphs below suggest, both Annual Members and Casual Members increased their use of BikeShareTO during the evenings for recreation purposes.
+The fall of ridership during the evening rush hour is less drastic because both Annual Members and Casual Members increased their use of BikeShareTO during the evenings for recreation purposes

 <iframe width="600" height="450" src="https://datastudio.google.com/embed/reporting/ddceadbc-02e2-49a9-9766-fbf96b84c615/page/fGtCC" frameborder="0" style="border:0" allowfullscreen></iframe>